AlfrescoArchive/ttc-docs/workshop.md

 - Fork [http://github.com/activiti/ttc-query-campaign](http://github.com/activiti/ttc-query-campaign)
 - Clone it inside the **workshop/** directory
   > git clone http://github.com/{your user}/ttc-query-campaign
+- Update the Org for your user inside the JenkinsFile and comment out `./updatebot.sh`
+- Push the changes
 - Import it to Jenkins X:
   > jx import